yoav-ayalon/Moneytron/README.md

-# MoneyTron V2 — README
+# MoneyTron v4.0 — README

-check for YOAVVVVVVVVVVVVVVVVV
+**🆕 Major Update: October 2025**
+MoneyTron v4.0 introduces a powerful Statistics Dashboard, unified DD-MM-YYYY date format, improved navigation, and enhanced auto-categorization.
+See [UPGRADE_SUMMARY.md](UPGRADE_SUMMARY.md) for complete details.

 A simple, cross-platform personal finance tracker for families and friends.
 Upload your bank/credit files, categorize transactions, and view monthly summaries — all in your browser, with **no cloud and no accounts**.
 Data lives in the local `users/` folder.